-In Trentino cuisine, strangolapreti is gnocchi made of stale bread, spinach, eggs, and Trentino grana cheese, served with melted butter and sage.
+Strangolapreti is gnocchi made of stale bread, spinach, eggs, and Trentino grana cheese, served with melted butter and sage in Trentino cuisine.

 The cuisine of Trentino presents a culinary tradition that results from the influences of Venetian and South Tyrolean cuisine, characterized by gastronomic products of Austrian culture.
 It is also influenced by the particular nature linked to the Alpine valleys’ historical and geographical isolation.
 A unifying characteristic is the traditional poverty of typical dishes.
-Another is the presence of products and raw materials for the cuisine that characterizes potatoes, apples, corn, dairy products, spirits, and spirits.
+Another is products and raw materials for the cuisine that characterize potatoes, apples, corn, dairy products, spirits, and spirits.

 500 g fresh spinach, cleaned, or 300 g frozen spinach